jtur044/dssr2017ABI-j.turuwhenua/README.md

 # Video annotation viewer

-A web-based annotations file
+A web-based application for the purpose of viewing annoted video.

 ## Getting Started

+A demonstration is available at THIS WEBSITE.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-You will need a web server.
+You will need a web server to host the project.
 The project is written in HTML5/Javascript

 ### Installing